-On October 25, 2012, NEF completed two separate asset-backed refinancings totaling \$785.3 million, for the purpose of using the proceeds to repay the Company's two lines of credit.
-The two refinancings included one structured issue totaling \$686.6 million secured by a portfolio of federally insured FFELP student loans (NorthStar Student Loan Trust I, or the "2012-1" Issue), and one private issue totaling \$98.7 million secured by a portfolio of private student loans and backed by a letter of credit issued by Royal Bank of Canada (NorthStar Student Loan Trust II, or the "2012A" Issue).
+On October 25, 2012, NEF completed two separate asset-backed refinancings totaling \$785,300, for the purpose of using the proceeds to repay the Company's two lines of credit.
+The two refinancings included one structured issue totaling \$686,600 secured by a portfolio of federally insured FFELP student loans (NorthStar Student Loan Trust I, or the "2012-1" Issue), and one private issue totaling \$98,700 secured by a portfolio of private student loans and backed by a letter of credit ("LOC") issued by Royal Bank of Canada (NorthStar Student Loan Trust II, or the "2012A" Issue).
+The LOC had an initial term which ended September 15, 2015.
+In August 2015, the term of the LOC was extended through December 15, 2015.
+On November 19, 2015, the Company extended the LOC for an additional three months.
+See Note 9.

 The notes and bonds issued under both the 2012-1 and 2012A issues are obligations of separate trusts, NorthStar Student Loan Trust I and NorthStar Student Loan Trust II, respectively.
-Notes issued in conjunction with the 2012-1 refinancing included senior LIBOR notes at a fixed spread to 1-month LIBOR, and subordinate notes at a fixed spread to 3-month LIBOR.
+Notes issued in conjunction with the 2012-1 refinancing included senior LIBOR notes at a fixed spread to 1-month LIBOR, and a subordinate note at a fixed spread to 3-month LIBOR.
 Notes issued in conjunction with the 2012A refinancing included adjustable rate revenue bonds, with a variable interest rate based on 1-month LIBOR.
-NEF, as the Sponsor, invested approximately \$8.9 million in total to both issues to complete the refinancing transactions.
+NEF, as the Sponsor, invested approximately \$8,900 in total to both issues to complete the refinancing transactions.
+Unamortized debt issuance costs associated with these refinancings were approximately \$2,900 and \$3,700, respectively, as of September 30, 2015 and 2014.